-1 Week Cruise50%
+1 Week Cruise

 6 hours per day

+Once you reach Birmingham you can explore England’s second-largest city and discover a variety of attractions, from shops and bars to art galleries and exhibitions.
 You can also take in the University, Botanical Gardens or Cadbury World, depending on your area of interest.
 The Botanical Gardens exhibits fifteen acres of nature and over 7000 plants, whilst Cadbury World is perfect for those with a sweet tooth.
 You can even play in chocolate rain.

 Leaving the city via narrow canals to Fazeley, you return southwards past Coventry.
 Diversions into Coventry, Stratford Upon Avon, or onto the peaceful Ashby Canal should be considered, but don’t forget to allow extra time for this.

-In Coventry you can go and see the remains of the 14th century cathedral, which was destroyed during World War II.
+In Coventry, you can go and see the remains of the 14th century cathedral, which was destroyed during World War II.
 The Herbert Art Gallery, Midland Air Museum and Coventry Transport Museum are also notable points of interest.

 If you fancy a more peaceful journey, head instead down the Ashby Canal for a calm cruise with lovely views.